 c.
 Conference Activities (Conference Fund): These activities involve support for students of W&M attending lectures, conferences, symposia, or similar activities.

 d.
 Special Activity Funding: Available to student organizations to provide financial assistance when holding activities and events.
 Consist of four separate funds: Speakers Fund, Multicultural Fund, Campus Event Fund and the New Event/Initiative Fund.

 f.
-Co-curricular Activities: These are activities which promote, supplement, or enhance curricular activities of the students at the College.
+Co-curricular Activities: These are activities which promote, supplement, or enhance curricular activities of the students at the university.
 To be included in this category, the activity for which funding is requested must be clearly linked to those of academic departments, programs, or schools.

 h.
 Interscholastic Activities: These are activities which involve competitions, exchange of ideas, or simulations with students of other institutions of higher education.